josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ```
 Error

-main.lua:4: Shader uniform 'AUniformValue' does not exist.
+main.lua:4: Shader uniform 'AnUnusedUniform' does not exist.
 A common error is to define but not use the variable.
 ```